fanfan54/VacationPanel/README.md

 * Identifiant: francoislefevre
 * Mot de passe (password): stagiaire1

-7. You'll be redirected to the sign-up page.
+You'll be redirected to the sign-up page.
 Create any account you want!

 ## User roles

 There are 3 roles available for the accounts, with different permissions:

-* admin : he can go to every module, he's the only one that has access to system settings (Paramètres système).
+* **admin** : he can go to every module, he's the only one that has access to system settings (Paramètres système).
 He can create "gestionnaire" and/or "employé" accounts.
-* gestionnaire ("manager" in french): he can manage vacations ("Gérer les congés"), manage the staff he's affected to (in "Gérer les employés"), and create "employé" accounts.
+* **gestionnaire** ("manager" in french): he can manage vacations ("Gérer les congés"), manage the staff he's affected to (in "Gérer les employés"), and create "employé" accounts.
-* employé ("staff/employee" in french, referenced in code as "worker"): he can only ask for vacations (in "Demander mes congés") on the datepicker
+* **employé** ("staff/employee" in french, referenced in code as "worker"): he can only ask for vacations (in "Demander mes congés") on the datepicker

-Please note that a user can have multiple roles, and that there can be as many users as you want.
+A single user can have multiple roles, and that there can be as many users as you want.
 You can event create multiple "admin" accounts.

 ## Modules

 5 modules (pages) are available in the application (not all of them have been implemented during my internship), defined in the `vacationpanel.class.php` file and shown in the tabs bar on top of the page:

-* vacationask / "Demander mes congés" (available for "employé" accounts)
+* **vacationask** / "Demander mes congés" (available for "employé" accounts)
-* vacationmanage / "Gérer les congés" (available for "manager" accounts)
+* **vacationmanage** / "Gérer les congés" (available for "manager" accounts)
-* manageusers / "Gérer les employés" (for "manager" accounts) or "Gérer les gestionnaires" (for "admin" accounts)
+* **manageusers** / "Gérer les employés" (for "manager" accounts) or "Gérer les gestionnaires" (for "admin" accounts)
-* registerusers / "Ajouter des employés" (for "manager" accounts) or "Ajouter des gestionnaires" (for "admin" accounts) (fully implemented)
+* **registerusers** / "Ajouter des employés" (for "manager" accounts) or "Ajouter des gestionnaires" (for "admin" accounts) (fully implemented)
-* systemsettings / "Paramètres système" (available for "admin" accounts)
+* **systemsettings** / "Paramètres système" (available for "admin" accounts)

 Note: there is also an automatic installer module I started (in the `_install.php` file), but I didn't have time to finish it, it's not working (for now), that's why I didn't talk about it.